 Mirabelle Jones (they / them) is a queer, non-binary creative technologist, educator, researcher, and transdisciplinary artist focused on the development of interactive and immersive storytelling technologies, educational activism, and ethical AI through a lens of intersectional data feminism.
 In their practice, they design and develop immersive art installations, biofeedback wearables, educational toolkits, mixed reality sculptures, endurance performances, artist’s books, and AI and machine learning-derived artworks.
 They are a Research Assistant at The University of Copenhagen in the Department of Computer Science (DIKU) within the Human-Centered Computing section exploring the integration of ethics into AI and Machine Learning curriculum.
 They are an Artist-in-Residence at Catch Center for Art, Design, and Technology in Helsingør, Denmark: a collaboration with Feral Labs Network supported by the Creative Europe Programme of the European Union.

-Their performances and visual works have been heralded by the Huffington Post, ArtNet, Ms. Magazine, Ingeniøren, Laughing Squid, Bustle, ATTN, Refinery29, Inquisitr, Mic., Sleek Magazine, Feminist Magazine, Deutsche Welle, Google News, Yahoo News, PBS Arizona, Roundtable Journal, Tip Berlin, Berliner Zeitung and elsewhere.
-They have received awards from the Creative Europe Programme of the European Union, Nordic Summer University, The Pollination Project and the College Book Arts Association.
-They have been a guest speaker and resident at arts institutions around the world including IDA Ingeniørforeningen, School of the Art Institute in Chicago, the Rhode Island School of Design, and Maryland Institute College of the Arts.
-They are a former Artist-in-Residence of Women’s Studio Workshop, KALA Art Institute, Codame Labs, University of Illinois (Unit One), Hive Gallery, and the University of North Carolina at Chapel Hill’s Arts Everywhere program as well as a former Recurser.
+Their performances and visual works have been heralded by the Huffington Post, ArtNet, Ms. Magazine, Techtopia, Ingeniøren, Bustle, ATTN, Refinery29, Mic., Sleek Magazine, Feminist Magazine, Deutsche Welle, Google News, Yahoo News, PBS Arizona, Roundtable Journal, Tip Berlin, Berliner Zeitung and elsewhere.
+They have received awards and recognition from the Creative Europe Programme of the European Union, Nordic Summer University, The Pollination Project, The Amplifier Foundation and the College Book Arts Association.
+They have been a guest speaker at STEM and arts institutions around the world including IDA Ingeniørforeningen, School of the Art Institute in Chicago, Rhode Island School of Design, and Maryland Institute College of the Arts.
+They are a former Artist-in-Residence of Women’s Studio Workshop, KALA Art Institute, Codame Labs, University of Illinois (Unit One), Hive Gallery, and Arts Everywhere at UNC as well as a former Recurser.

 Originally from Oakland, California, they are now permanently based in Copenhagen, Denmark.
-You can follow their work on Twitter, Instagram, and Facebook.
-Please submit inquiries using the contact form.